Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Results and analyses

 \subsubsection{Domestic hot water}

-We can observe from Figure \ref{fig:exp_result_dhw_emission_nov}(a) that the temperature is always within the predefined limits indicating sufficient hot water for occupants.
+We can observe from Figure \ref{fig:exp_result_dhw_emission_nov}(a) that the temperature is always within the predefined limits, indicating adequate hot water supply.
 Right before the boost of the lower temperature limit, energy is actively used during the low carbon intensity period.

-Additionally, we can observe from \autoref{fig:exp_result_dhw_emission_nov}(b) that the power consumption is not entirely the inverse of carbon intensity.
-Occasionally, power is used at the peak carbon intensity period (marked by the grey period \circled{1} in \autoref{fig:exp_result_dhw_emission_nov}).
-This power usage is likely caused by unexpected large water draws.
+However, \autoref{fig:exp_result_dhw_emission_nov}(b) reveals that power consumption doesn't always inversely correlate with carbon intensity.
+For instance, unexpected high-energy demands, possibly from substantial water usage, caused power surges during peak carbon intensity periods (marked by the grey period \circled{1} in \autoref{fig:exp_result_dhw_emission_nov}).
 Additionally, the net power exchange with the grid shown in \autoref{fig:exp_result_grid_emission_nov} does not show a peak at this time (marked by the grey period \circled{1} in \autoref{fig:exp_result_grid_emission_nov}), implying that the power was supplied internally.
 We can also observe that the measured power input mostly follows control decisions, with exceptions such as that marked by the grey period \circled{2} in \autoref{fig:exp_result_dhw_emission_nov}, which is a result of actuation errors.
 Additionally, thermal power inputs are dependent on the difference between tank temperature and inlet temperature.
 Hence, the measured power input varies over time.